 (2) The Commission may add all or part of the prize reserve fund to the division 1 prize pool in a bonus draw to increase the division 1 prize pool to the guaranteed amount and any amount so added forms part of that prize pool.

-(3) Where a bonus draw is fixed under this rule, and a jackpot division 1 OZ Lotto prize coincides with that draw, the Commission may elect to reduce the augmentation from the prize reserve fund set out in subrule (2) by the amount of the OZ Lotto division 1 jackpot amount for that draw, and retain that part of the prize reserve fund for a future OZ Lotto bonus draw.
+(3) Where a bonus draw is declared under this rule, and a jackpot division 1 prize coincides with that draw, the Commission may elect to reduce the augmentation from the prize reserve fund set out in subrule (2) by the amount of the jackpot.

 (4) If —